microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Convert-EntraFederatedUser.md

 ### -TenantId
 The unique ID of the tenant to perform the operation on.
-If this is not provided then it will default to the tenant of the current user.
+If this isn't provided then it defaults to the tenant of the current user.
-This parameter is only
-applicable to partner users.
+This parameter is only applicable to partner users.

 ```yaml
 Type: Guid